-Bring copies of registration forms to WALK IN REGISTRATION - TO COMPLETE YOUR REGISTRATION:
+Bring copies of PLAYER AND VOLUNTEER registration forms to WALK IN REGISTRATION - TO COMPLETE YOUR REGISTRATION:

-- For Fall Season - All PARENTS and Volunteers must register once for each Fall to Spring Season (Fall 2015 to Spring 2016 register for MY2015)
+- Go to https://www.eayso.org All PARENTS and Volunteers must register once for each Fall to Spring Season (Fall 2015 to Spring 2016 register for MY2015)

-- For NEW PARENTS, Go to https://www.eayso.org/ and register yourself as a "New Adult Volunteer"
+- For NEW PARENTS, register yourself as a "New Adult Volunteer"

-- For RETURNING PARENTS - you should register as a "Returning Adult Volunteer"
+- For RETURNING PARENTS - register as a "Returning Adult Volunteer

-- Be sure to click through ALL pages and Submit and ESign
+- Be sure to click through ALL pages, ESign and Submit

 - Copies of your eayso.org Volunteeer registration forms, 1 copy for each Parent Volunteer (REQUIRED every Fall, and for new SPRING Parents)